-Author Accuses Honduras Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book
+Author Accuses Honduran Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book

 Martha Alegria Reichmann, whose late husband, Alejandro Valladares, was the Honduran ambassador to the Holy See for 22 years, explains in the book, Sacred Betrayal, how they were once close friends of Cardinal Óscar Rodriguez Maradiaga, the longtime archbishop of Tegucigalpa.

-Her book, only in Spanish, chronicles how the cardinal, who is coordinator of the Council of Cardinals advising the Holy Father on Church reform, advised her to make a bad financial investment that caused her to lose her life savings.
-She also provides details of the cardinal’s support for Bishop Juan Josè Pineda who has been accused of sexual abuse of seminarians, living in active homosexual relationships and financial impropriety.
-Pope Francis accepted Bishop Pineda’s resignation last July but no details of any disciplinary measures have been revealed.
+Her book, so far only in Spanish, chronicles how the cardinal, who is coordinator of the “council of cardinals” advising the Holy Father on Church reform, advised her to make a bad financial investment that caused her to lose her life savings.
+She also provides details of the cardinal’s support for Bishop Juan Josè Pineda, who has been accused of sexual abuse of seminarians, living in active homosexual relationships and financial impropriety.
+Pope Francis accepted Bishop Pineda’s resignation last July, but no details of any disciplinary measures have been revealed.

 The Register spoke to Alegria March 26.